 The reason for the surge in adoption is that Account Based Marketing delivers results.
 Indeed, according to research from ITSMA, 85% of B2B marketers who measure return on investment (ROI) report that ABM delivers higher returns than any other marketing approach – and that’s something that B2B companies simply cannot afford to ignore.

-What is Account Based Marketing
+What is an Account Based Marketing Strategy?

 The basic premise of Account Based Marketing is to first identify high-quality prospect organisations that are deemed to be best-fit accounts for your business – i.e. organisations that have the biggest revenue-generating potential – and then use personalised, highly-tailored campaigns to generate high-quality leads from those specific targets.